HelloZeroNet/Documentation/docs/faq.md

 You can register .bit domains using [Namecoin](https://namecoin.info/).
 Manage your domains using the client's GUI or by the [command line interface](http://christopherpoole.github.io/registering-a-.bit-domain-with-namecoin/).

-After the registration done you have to edit your domain's record by adding a zeronet section to it, eg.:
+After the registration is done you have to edit your domain's record by adding a zeronet section to it, eg.:

 ```
 {